Identifying Cycle Tops & Bottoms

 Understanding Price Drawdowns

 Price drawdown measures how far an asset has fallen from its all-time high (ATH).
 A key indicator for identifying market cycles and timing opportunities.
-Notably, Bitcoin has shown diminishing losses in each cycle.
+Each successive Bitcoin cycle has produced shallower maximum drawdowns: -93% (2011), -84% (2015), -84% (2018), -77% (2022), suggesting the asset is maturing and deep capitulation events may become less severe over time.

 Price Drawdown Formula: